nealey/homepage/content/blog/2025/08-04-drug-insurance/index.md

 * My insurance allows me to buy an authorized generic inhaler for $10.
 * My local pharmacy will sell me a branded inhaler for $10.

+Based on what I know,
+there were a number of failures here.

 ## The initial failures